Eagle Vision

 The Eagle Vision is a full-sized, front-wheel drive four-door sports sedan produced from 1992 until 1997.
-Marketed by the newly-formed Eagle brand by Chrysler Corporation, it replaced the AMC/Renault-designed Eagle Premier from which the car was derived.
+Marketed by the newly-formed Eagle brand by Chrysler Corporation, it replaced the AMC/Renault-designed Eagle Premier.
 The Eagle Vision was badged as the Chrysler Vision in Europe.

 The Vision debuted at the 1992 North American International Auto Show in Detroit.
 As one of the LH sedans, it was Automobile Magazine's Automobile of the Year in 1993, and ultimately the only Eagle model to be wholly designed and built in-house by Chrysler.